cardboard-iguana/cardboard-iguana.com/log/2021-09-13-tryhackme-pre-security.md

 ### Layer 5: Session

 The session layer is responsible for actually connecting two machines and transmitting the data between them.
-Data is transmitted in a “session” — a successful connection between two systems.
+Data is transmitted in a "session" - a successful connection between two systems.

 This is the layer where packets live.